drduh/macOS-Security-and-Privacy-Guide/README.md

 See [Sophail: Applied attacks against Antivirus](https://lock.cmpxchg8b.com/sophailv2.pdf) (pdf), [Analysis and Exploitation of an ESET Vulnerability](https://googleprojectzero.blogspot.ro/2015/06/analysis-and-exploitation-of-eset.html), [a trivial Avast RCE](https://code.google.com/p/google-security-research/issues/detail?id=546), [Popular Security Software Came Under Relentless NSA and GCHQ Attacks](https://theintercept.com/2015/06/22/nsa-gchq-targeted-kaspersky/), [How Israel Caught Russian Hackers Scouring the World for U.S. Secrets](https://www.nytimes.com/2017/10/10/technology/kaspersky-lab-israel-russia-hacking.html) and [AVG: "Web TuneUP" extension multiple critical vulnerabilities](https://code.google.com/p/google-security-research/issues/detail?id=675).

-Therefore, the best anti-virus is **Common Sense 2018**.
-See more discussion in [issue #44](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/44).
+Therefore, the best anti-virus is **Common Sense 2019**.
+See discussion in [issue #44](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/44).

 CylancePROTECT may be worth running for the exploit mitigation features and (when locked down) is much harder to locally bypass than traditional AV, but it's effectiveness at detecting malware on macOS is questionable.
 It's core feature is an algorithm derived from a machine-learning process which aims to identify malware based on various characteristics of a binary executable.
 Cylance have a [whitepaper](https://www.cylance.com/content/dam/cylance/pdfs/data_sheets/CylancePROTECT.pdf) (pdf) with information about how it works.
 Single licenses are available from third party resellers such as [Cyberforce](https://cybrforce.com) or [Malware Managed](https://www.malwaremanaged.com) and there is also a home/personal edition in the works but it is currently only available for companies to make available to their employees.
 On macOS it complements Apple's built-in XProtect by continuously vmmap'ing the memory of active processes to watch for patterns that indicate bad things happening.